Are Red Pandas Going Extinct

 1. Habitat Loss and Fragmentation: A Major Threat

 The most significant threat to red pandas is habitat loss and fragmentation.
-Their primary habitat consists of temperate forests at high altitudes, rich in bamboo – their primary food source.
-Deforestation due to logging, agriculture, and human settlements severely reduces the available habitat, isolating red panda populations and hindering their genetic exchange.
+On top of that, their primary habitat consists of temperate forests at high altitudes, rich in bamboo – their primary food source.
+Now, deforestation due to logging, agriculture, and human settlements severely reduces the available habitat, isolating red panda populations and hindering their genetic exchange.
 This fragmentation increases their vulnerability to diseases and reduces their adaptability to environmental changes.
 The encroachment of human activities continues to shrink their already limited range.

 2. Poaching and Illegal Wildlife Trade: A Grim Reality

 Poaching for their fur, which is highly valued in certain markets, poses a severe threat.
-Although not as extensively hunted as some other species, the illegal wildlife trade still contributes to their population decline.
+That said, although not as extensively hunted as some other species, the illegal wildlife trade still contributes to their population decline.
 The demand for red panda pelts, combined with weak law enforcement in some areas, fuels this devastating practice.

 3. Climate Change: A Looming Danger